-Within this document we report on our proposed output targets under groups of activities, which we believe summarises the key issues we need to address, or the key activities we undertake.
+Within this document we report on our proposed output targets under groups of activities that summarise the key issues we need to address, or the key activities we undertake.
 The groups of activities are:

-- 1. Regional Leadership;
+- Regional Leadership;

 - 2. Environmental Stewardship;

 - 3. Whakahoki Te Mana (Restoring the Mana);

 - 4. Community Resilience.

 We manage our work in activities and these activities aggregate up to our divisional management structure.
-Each programme area contains a statement which shows which of our activities delivers the programmes, the cost thereof, and the combined funding sources involved.
+Each programme area contains a statement that shows which of our activities deliver the programmes, the cost, and the combined funding sources involved.
 The funding arrangements are in accordance with the Revenue and Financing Policy as set out in the 2018-2028 Long-term Plan.